-Maybe you rushed out of the house to get to work on time.
-Maybe you forgot to eat.
-Maybe you thought it’d help you lose weight a little faster.
+Maybe you skipped a meal in hopes of accelerating your weight loss.
+Maybe you just forgot to eat.
+Or maybe you were running short on time.
 Whatever the reason, skipping a meal isn’t a practice you want to make a habit.
 In fact, passing on your breakfast, lunch or dinner might make losing weight even more difficult.

 Jenny Craig’s Registered Dietitian, Briana Rodriquez, explains how you can make the most out of your meals and why skipping them could impact your weight loss.

-So, what happens if you skip meals to lose weight?
+So, what happens if you're skipping meals to lose weight?

 1. Those unhealthy snacks will start looking really tempting.